Honors Study and Travel

 These experiences will not only help you grow as individuals, but will also expose you to new and unparalleled opportunities.

-This 14-day trip immerses you in Cuba’s extraordinary culture, history, and social life.
-Our itinerary will move us from the cobble-stoned streets of Old Havana to the rich farmlands of tobacco country and the architectural gems of the island’s central provinces.
-Along our route, we will stay with local families, visit schools and medical facilities, cook Cuban cuisine, spend the day on a farm, dance salsa, walk in Hemingway’s footsteps, and engage with leaders in the fields of history, politics, economics, and the arts, to name but a few activities.
-Students will emerge from this trip with a uniquely personal knowledge of one of the world’s most fascinating countries.
+This 10-day program will immerse students in Cuba’s extraordinary culture, history, and social life.
+The program itinerary will take the group to the cobble-stoned streets of Old Havana, the rich farmlands of tobacco country, and the architectural gems of the island’s central provinces.
+Along the route, students will stay with local families, visit schools and medical facilities, cook Cuban cuisine, spend the day on a farm, dance salsa, walk in Hemingway’s footsteps, and engage with leaders in the fields of history, politics, economic, and the arts.
+Students will emerge from this program with a uniquely personal knowledge of one of the world’s most fascinating countries.

-Study and explore Germany's economic, political, and social environment while visiting the famed cities of Munich, Mainz, Dresden and Nuremberg.
-Experience the UNESCO World Cultural Heritage Site Wurzburg Palace with it's Tiepolo frescoes, the Bamberg Cathedral, the Nuremberg Castle, St. Jakob's Church, BMW World, Dachau Concentration Camp Memorial Site, and Neuschwanstein Castle as part of your Germany Study & Travel course.
+Participants will visit the famed cities of Munich, Bamberg, and Nuremberg, plus many others.
+Students are able to experience the UNESCO World Cultural Heritage Site Wurzburg Palace with it’s Tiepolo frescoes, the Bamberg Cathedral, the Nuremberg Castle, Rhine River Cruise, Dachau Concentration Camp Memorial Site, and Neuschwanstein Castle, to name a few.

 Instructor: Mike Kozuh